Environmental Studies

 The course introduces students to the history and evolution of environmentalism and environmental policy in the United States and abroad.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: AMST, APPI, ASHS, ASSC, ENMI, ENST, ENVS, ESEL, ESPL, INST, IPE, ISIN, PJEN, PJST, POAP.
+Attributes: AMST, APPI, ASHS, ASSC, ENMI, ENVS, ESEL, ESPL, INST, IPE, ISIN, PJEN, PJST, POAP.

 ENST 4000.
 Senior Thesis.
 (4 Credits)

 ENST 4999.
-Environmental Studies Tutorial.
-(1 to 4 Credits)
+Tutorial.
+(4 Credits)

 Individualized reading and research under the supervision of a consenting faculty member and with the director's permission.